Mostafa-Mohamed-Atef/aukey/README.md

 # TO-DO:
-  - study evdev
+  - study evdev DONE
-  - study asyncio
+  - study asyncio DONE
-  - opens programs and website links
+  - opens programs and website links DONE
-  - opens multiple programs and constantly listen
+  - opens multiple programs and constantly listen DONE
-  - to be run in the background
+  - to be run in the background DONE

+  - add another file with gui for user to add his own data and creaets json file to store this data